2.18 Provisions and contingencies

 Liquidity Risk:

 This is the risk that the Company may not be able to meet the short-term gratuity payouts.
-This may arise due to non availabilty of enough cash/cash equivalents to meet the liabilities or holding of liquid assets not being sold in time.
+This may arise due to non availability of enough cash/cash equivalent to meet the liabilities or holding of liquid assets not being sold in time.

 Salary Escalation Risk: